luk036/luk036.github.io/latch/intro.md

 ---

-## Why is Useful-Skew Design necessary?
+## Why is Useful-Skew design necessary?

-- Imagine a high-speed rail system in which people are required to have the same train departure time from station to station at any stations.
+- Imagine a high-speed rail system in which people are required to have the same train departure time at any stations.
 What do you think? 🤔

 - This is the way most of our digital chips work today.
 It's called *zero-skew design*.

 - People have known about this problem for decades.
 They used *time-borrowing* to solve this problem.

-- Useful-skew design solves this problem systematically.
+- Useful-skew design is a systematic way to perform timing-borrowing.

 ---

-## The Myth of the Useful-Skew Design
+## The Myth of Useful-Skew design

-- Myth: clock trees are more difficult to build in useful-skew design than in zero-skew design.
+- Myth: clock trees are more difficult to build in useful skew design than in zero-skew design.

-- People have tried to "solve" this problem by proposing *multi-domain* clock skew scheduling, making the problem more complicated.
+- People have tried to "solve" this problem by proposing *multi-domain* clock skew scheduling to further complicate the problem.

 - The truth is:
   - The placement algorithm is still predicated on a zero-skew design.